jsmreese/moment-duration-format/README.md

 #### Decimal Separator

 Previous versions of the plugin used a `decimalSeparator` option.
 That option is no longer used and will have no effect.
-Decimal separators are rendered using `toLocalString`.
+Decimal separators are rendered using `toLocalString` and the user's locale.

 ```
 moment.duration(1234567, "seconds").format("m [minutes]", 3, { userLocale: "de-DE" });